 TIP #1: If you can go, go!
 It’s an interesting event and a great way to experience and celebrate local Indigenous culture.

 TIP #2: Some people join the event at around 11:00 am for the start of the Friendship Walk.
-The majority of folk though just go straight to John Hendry Park for the event at Trout Lake.
+The majority of folks though just go straight to the park for the event there.
 Not many people attend the morning activities at the Friendship Centre as it’s not a huge place.

 TIP #3: This is a fairly large event, so parking can be a challenge.
-Arrive early if you want to find a parking spot anywhere near Trout Lake.
+Arrive early if you want to find a parking spot anywhere near Grandview Park.
+Alternatively, take public transit if you can.
+The Commercial-Broadway SkyTrain Station is just a 20-minute walk away.

-TIP #4: The event at John Hendry Park is Vancouver’s largest Aboriginal Day event.
-There are other similar events on the same day in other places too, however, including most years in Mission, Port Moody, Richmond and Surrey.
-Other celebrations also happen on the weekend, including, most years, in Langley and Maple Ridge.
+TIP #4: The event at the park in the past has been Vancouver’s largest National Indigenous Peoples Day event.
+There are other similar events on the same day in other places too, however, including in Mission, Port Moody, Surrey, West Vancouver and other communities.
+Other celebrations also happen on the weekend before, including, most years, in Langley, Richmond and Maple Ridge.

 Other Information

-For information about similar festivities in other parts of Metro Vancouver, click National Indigenous Peoples Day in the Lower Mainland.
+For information about similar festivities in other parts of the city, see our article about National Indigenous Peoples Day in Vancouver.
+For events that take place across other cities in Metro Vancouver, click National Indigenous Peoples Day in the Lower Mainland.

 Other articles that may be of interest include the following: